 You may be wondering whether this contradicts my earlier statements about not using the same password on multiple sites since we would effectively be using the same password to access multiple sites.
 The difference though is that in this situation if one site using our ID were to get compromised, hackers could not get our password, and therefore couldn’t access any other sites using our credentials; they would only be able to access our data in the compromised site.
 This is quite different from a situation where we are using the same password in multiple accounts, where anyone getting access to that one password would have access to all sites using that same password.

-A challenge with this approach is that our Facebook or Google credentials are now effectively like a master key to other sites, meaning that if someone were able to get THAT password, they could log in through Facebook or Google to access our other sites.
-But, if our Facebook or Google account WERE to be compromised, we would only have to change that one password to protect all of those sites.
+A challenge with this approach is that our Facebook or Google credentials are now effectively like a master key to other sites, meaning that if someone were able to get that password, they could log in through Facebook or Google to access our other sites.
+But, if our Facebook or Google accounts were to be compromised, we would only have to change that one password to protect all of those sites.
 This is both easier and safer than having to go through each of our accounts that used those same credentials, changing them individually.

 If this is such a good idea, why don’t we use this approach for everything?
 Well, one problem is that it isn’t available everywhere.
 Some sites only take one of these providers, some take all, and some don’t take any.
 This means we are still likely to need to keep track of multiple usernames and passwords.
 Also, many people are concerned about how their login data might be used by these identity providers, or simply don’t trust companies like Google and Facebook to protect their data.